sturzl/mvav/README.md

 # MVAV
 ## Bringing autonomous vehicles to students!

 **The Minimum Viable Autonomous Vehicle** project is just starting!
-Please reach out to me at mrs175@case.edu if you are interested or have suggestions!
+Please reach out to me at averysturzl@case.edu if you are interested or have suggestions!

 This repository has code and instructions for building a $50 autonomous vehicle.
 This car can be used for courses and hobbyists focusing on control systems, mobile robotics, machine vision, autonomous robotics and other concepts.

 [Several labs have been developed](https://github.com/sturzl/mvavlabs) which teach these concepts (several do not require the car).
 See https://mvav.github.io for more information.

-Thanks for stopping by! - [Marc Sturzl](https://sturzl.com/)
+Thanks for stopping by! - [Avery Sturzl](https://sturzl.com/)

 ## [Parts List](https://docs.google.com/spreadsheets/d/1zfrV9vWzyV_9Q6C362cMNT9BiDgJ18CT2PZndpr9l5A/edit?usp=sharing)